traitecoevo/traits.build/tests/testthat/examples/Test_2023_4/README.md

 - Added `source_id` column (with NAs)
 - Added two made-up locations
 - Added `leaf_photosynthesis` and `leaf_stomatal_conductance` to test `repeat_measurements_id`, with another `leaf_stomatal_conductance_2` variable that doesn't specify `repeat_measurements_id`
+- See Phyla nodiflora in `data.csv` to test that location-level metadata isn't filled in for the observations since `entity_type` is initially "species"

 See output/ for expected output files.